Nenjiang City

 Nenjiang City (嫩江市 (Nènjiāng shì)), formerly Nenjiang County, is a county-level city under the administration of Heihe prefecture-level city in northwestern Heilongjiang province, China.
 It is located on the river of the same name (Nen River), which also forms part of the provincial border with Inner Mongolia, more than 200 km southwest of the urban area of Heihe.
 The city seat is Nenjiang Town.
 Land area 15360 km2, population 500,000.

 History

-Nenjiang (also known as Mergen at the time) was the capital (seat of the Military Governor) of Heilongjiang Province in 1690–1699.
+Under the name Mergen or Merghen (墨爾根, Mò'ěrgēn), Nenjiang was the provincial capital and seat of the military governor of Heilongjiang Province in 1690–1699.

 Geography and climate

 Nenjiang has a monsoon-influenced humid continental climate (Köppen Dwb), with long, harsh, but dry winters, and short, very warm summers.
 The monthly 24-hour average temperature ranges from −23.3 °C in January to 21.1 °C in July; the year averages out at only 0.85 °C. Around 80% of the annual precipitation occurs from June to September.
 With monthly percent possible sunshine ranging from 53% in July to 74% in February, sunshine is generous year-round, totalling 2,726 hours annually.